Allan Fung: U.S. House campaign

 In February 2022, Fung announced his candidacy for the Republican nomination for the United States House of Representatives in Rhode Island's 2nd congressional district after incumbent Democrat James Langevin announced his retirement.
-He won the nomination unopposed and then lost to Democrat Seth Magaziner in the general election.
+He won the nomination unopposed but lost to Democrat Seth Magaziner in the general election 50% to 47%, His defeat was considered an upset because it conflicted with polls.